In eight years, a President can appoint more than a third of all federal judges.

 What do Presidents Bill Clinton, George W. Bush, and Barack Obama have in common?

-Each of them either appointed or — in the case of President Obama — is on track to appoint, approximately one-third of the almost 1,000 federal judges who serve on the federal district courts, courts of appeals and the U.S. Supreme Court (See “Comparison Chart” below).
+Each of them appointed approximately one-third of the almost 1,000 federal judges who serve on the federal district courts, courts of appeals and the U.S. Supreme Court (See “Comparison Chart” below).
+President Trump is currently appointing his own nominees.

 How Judicial Appointments Impact You